 To clean your eyelids:

-- Wash your hands, then moisten a clean cloth, cotton swab or gauze with cleaning solution.
+- Wash your hands, then moisten a clean cloth, cotton swab, or gauze with a cleaning solution.

 - Gently clean your eyelashes and eyelid margin.